||Harry S Truman (D)

 against segregation in railroad dining cars and two southern Universities.
 The two resolutions are sponsored by Sen. George Quarles of Selma, where the population is predominantly Africa-American, almost none of whom are allowed to vote.
 One resolution declares that “the way of life of Southern people, civilization itself as we know it in the South, peace and good will between white and Negro races” depend on segregation.
 The other resolution declares, “We will not submit to the intermingling of white and Negro children in our public schools.”

 The U.S. Senate deletes from a bill to extend the military draft for another three years a provision that would permit inductees and new enlistees to specify that they will serve only in segregated units.
-The vote to reject the amendment was 42 to 29.
+The vote to reject the amendment is 42 to 29.
 The provision had been inserted into the bill by Sen. Richard B. Russell (D-GA) during hearings by the Armed Services Committee.
-All eighteen Senators present from former Confederate states vote to retain the amendment (Absent are: Sens.
+All eighteen Senators present from former Confederate states vote to retain the amendment (absent are: Sens.
 Russell B. Long (D-LA), Frank Graham (D-NC), Olin D. Johnston (D-SC), and Claude Pepper (D-FL).
 Long, Graham and Johnston are waging bitter primary fights for re-election, and Pepper had just lost his and hasn’t returned to Washington yet.)
 Other Senators voting to retain the amendment are: Sens.
 Virgil Chapman (D-KY), Guy Cordon (R-OR), Zales Ecton (R-MT), John Chandler Gurney (R-SD), Carl Hayden (D-AZ), Robert S. Kerr (D-OK), Joseph O’Mahoney (D-WY), Garrett Withers (D-KY), Lester C. Hunt (D-WY), Millard Tidings (D-MD), and Arthur Watkins (R-UT).
 The Selective Service is slated to expire at midnight, Friday night, unless Congress agrees to its extension.
 With both Houses supporting different legislation, Congress will send a stop-gap bill to President Truman extending the current law for another two weeks.

 ▲Thursday, June 22